-Osaka University uses KOAN (Knowledge of Osaka University Academic Nucleus), a student information system.
+The University of Osaka uses KOAN, a student information system.
 Logging onto the KOAN website allows students to register for courses, view their registration status, read the syllabus, view their grades, check class cancellations and make-up classes, etc. while teachers can report grades, list the syllabus, notify students of class cancellations, etc. online.